Motorcycling-Bagnaia leads Ducati clean sweep in Italian Grand Prix | Sports-Games

 Motorcycling-Bagnaia leads Ducati clean sweep in Italian Grand Prix

+Ducati's Francesco Bagnaia extended his lead at the top of the MotoGP world championship after he rode to victory at his home Italian Grand Prix on Sunday for his second sprint-race double of the season.
+Bagnaia was joined on the podium by the two Pramac Racing riders Jorge Martin and Johann Zarco while VR46 Racing's Luca Marini was fourth, as four Ducatis finished in the top four in their home race in Mugello.

-Ducati's Francesco Bagnaia extended his lead at the top of the championship after he rode to victory at his home Italian Grand Prix on Sunday for his second sprint and race double of the season.
+Ducati's Francesco Bagnaia extended his lead at the top of the MotoGP world championship after he rode to victory at his home Italian Grand Prix on Sunday for his second sprint-race double of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)